Special Event Volunteer Opportunities

 Prior to beginning their assignments, active volunteers are required to pass a criminal background check, and must agree to abide by all policies in the Volunteer Handbook.

-What to expect when you apply: Most of our on-going volunteer assignments are filled, and it is rare that we are able to place applicants immediately.
+What to expect when you create a profile: Most of our on-going volunteer assignments are filled, and it is rare that we are able to place applicants immediately.
 However, we keep applications on file for at least a year and reach out to qualified applicants when a position opens up.

 The Oregon Historical Society does not have a formal internship program.
 However, depending on staff availability, we can occasionally host post-graduate interns receiving college credit for their work.
 If you are a graduate student in a related field and would like to perform and internship at OHS, please email firstname.lastname@example.org with your resume and a brief explanation of the internship requirements and objectives.